DiamondLightSource/python-dlstbx/doc/zocalo/services.md

 # Services

-## DLSDispatcher

-Single point of contact service that takes in job meta-information (say, a data collection ID), a processing recipe, a list of recipes, or pointers to recipes stored elsewhere, and mangles these into something that can be processed by downstream services.

-Subscribes to the `processing_recipe` queue.

-## DLSFileWatcher

-A service that waits for files to arrive on disk and notifies interested parties when they do, or don't.

-Subscribes to the `filewatcher` queue.

 ## DLSArchiver

-## DLSImages

-## DLSISPyB
+A service that generates dropfiles for data collections, in order to allow archiving of collected datafiles connected to a data collection.

+Subscribes to the `archive.pattern` and `archive.filelist` queues.

 ## DLSCluster